Dixin/dixin.github.io/src/content/posts/download-liked-posts-from-tumblr-com.md

 published: 2016-04-12
 description: "After using tumblr.com for years, a lot of posts have been liked.
 It would be easier to look up if the contents of these posts are stored to local.
 Fortunately, tumblr has provided [a set of APIs](htt"
 image: ""
-tags: ["JavaScript", "Node.js", "Tumblr", "Visual Studio"]
+tags: ["JavaScript", "Node.js", "Tumblr", "Visual Studio", "Web]
 category: "JavaScript"
 draft: false
 lang: ""